-Whilst the cheaper price may be attractive to anyone looking to insure their commercial fleet, it is important to consider some of the implications of using Third-party cover for a vehicle fleet.
-These implications can be the exclusion to cover theft of any vehicle that is unattended, or mechanical breakdowns on your vehicle.
+Whilst the cheaper price may be attractive to anyone looking to insure their fleet, it is important to consider some of the implications of using third-party cover.
+Vehicles lost with only third party cover will not be paid out for.

 The most comprehensive form of fleet cover will not only cover damages to the vehicles, but can also cover personal and business costs that may be a result of an accident.

 The type of activity of your fleet will dictate greatly the extras you need on your commercial fleet insurance policy.
 It is extremely important to include the relevant extras so that your commercial fleet is correctly protected.
 It is worth sitting down and working out your cover requirements before getting your fleet quotes.